skwp/dotfiles/README.md

  * ,s - Show buffers in LustyJuggler (use asdfjkl home row keys to then select buffer)
  * ,lf - lusty file finder
  * ,lr - lusty file finder from current folder
- * ,lm ,lc ,ls - rails specific lusty juggler file finders (models, controllers, specs, etc) - just use the letter for what you want after ,l

  **Rails**